BobBuildTool/bob/doc/manpages/bob-build-dev.rst

     forced-deps
       like 'deps' above, but fail if any download fails forced-fallback
       combination of forced and forced-deps modes: if forced fails fall back to forced-deps

 ``--incremental``
-    Reuse build directory for incremental builds
+    Reuse build directory for incremental builds.

+    This is the inverse option to ``--clean``.
+Build workspaces will be reused as long as their recipes were not changed.
+If the recipe did change Bob will still do a clean build automatically.

 ``--no-sandbox``
     Disable sandboxing

 ``--resume``
-    Resume build where it was previously interrupted
+    Resume build where it was previously interrupted.

+    All packges that were built in the previous invocation of Bob are not checked again.
+In particular changes to the source code of these packages are not considered.
+Use this option to quickly resume the build if it failed and the error has been corrected in the failing packge.

 ``--sandbox``
     Enable sandboxing